davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mstringop-strategy=alg

+  .. index:: mstringop-strategy=alg

-  mstringop-strategy=``alg``Override the internal decision heuristic for the particular algorithm to use for inlining string operations.
+  Override the internal decision heuristic for the particular algorithm to use for inlining string operations.
 The allowed values for ``alg`` are:

   rep_byte rep_4byte rep_8byte